anaconda/anaconda-project/projects.rst

 To avoid the automated download, it's also possible for someone to launch your project with an existing file path in the environment;
-on Linux, that looks like:
+on Linux or Mac, that looks like:

   MYDATAFILE=/my/already/downloaded/file.csv anaconda-project launch